mx-2/3d-fix/ELEX/README.md

 # ELEX 3D vision fix
 ========

-This work in progress fix aims to make the game "ELEX" 3D vision ready.
+This fix aims to make the game "ELEX" 3D vision ready.

+It is tested with ELEX v1.0.2946 (GOG) on ultra setting and 1920x1080 resolution on Windows 7 x64 with driver 358.87.

+** This fix may not work if the Evil Update (KB2670838) is installed! **

 #####What is fixed:
 - Shadows from sun